Decision hub

 Luxury vs Standard Safari

-The AED 1,096 gap between the AED 199 standard floor and the AED 1,295 heritage tier itemises across the vehicle, the camp floor, the dinner format, the licensed bar, the photographer, and the DDCR access.
+The AED 1,096 gap between the AED 199 standard floor and the AED 1,295 heritage package itemises across the vehicle, the camp floor, the dinner format, the licensed bar, the photographer, and the DDCR access.

 Read the comparisonLocation